No in-person tours are scheduled.

 Request for Out-of-Area Permits

-Visit the LAUSD Resident School Identifer to determine if Eagle Rock Elementary is your resident (home) school.
-If we ARE your home school, then your child is guaranteed a spot.
-If you have a continuing student, you DO NOT need to re-enroll.
-ALL ETK students will need to fill out the enrollment paperwork (ETK is a special program).
+Visit the LAUSD Resident School Finder to determine if Eagle Rock Elementary is your resident (home) school.
+If we ARE your home school, your child is guaranteed a spot.

 Required Documents for Enrollment

 Age Requirements for Kinder, TK and ETK